nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * can save both address book data and user preference data in json format, and read them back into corresponding objects.
 * inherits from both `AddressBookStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
 * depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`)

+Within the `/storage` folder, there also exists a `CsvManager` class that is a helper file to do file IO related operations when Import CSV or Export CSV is called.
+This file does not fit within the storage component diagram as it is simply meant to separate IO operations to a helper class within `/storage`.

 ### Common classes